Audio tape specifications: Reel size compatibility

-Mixing NAB and smaller cine spindle reels was rarely if ever supported, although many machines could physically mount the combination by using one hub adaptor.
+Mixing NAB and smaller cine spindle reels was rarely, if ever, supported, although many machines could physically mount the combination by using one hub adaptor.

 Studio tape formats

 As well as 1/4 in tape, studio and multitrack machines use tape widths of 1/2, 1, and 2 in, and at least one 3 in machine was available for a time.

 There is also a 35 mm width, but this variety is more similar to the motion picture stock of the same width.
 It is referred to by the recording and motion picture industries as "magfilm".
 It is used for recording analog sound for a motion picture, and for interlocked playback of sound with a picture reel when editing motion picture film on a flatbed editor.
 It has also seen use for studio audio recording and mastering, a few albums released by the Command label in the 1960s were mastered using 35 mm magfilm.
 It has the same sprocket holes and the thicker acetate (or polyester) base of 35 mm negative or reversal cinema stock, but instead has a magnetic oxide layer, coating the full width of the film base (as opposed to a photographic emulsion).
 This variety is referred to as "fullcoat magfilm".
 Another variant, "stripe magfilm", has only three separate oxide "tracks" on the base, with the rest of the base being clear, with the same 35 mm sprocket holes as well.

 Tapes of 1/2 in, 1 in and 2 in width are available in many professional formulations, especially but not only formulations of 35 μm thickness (the thickness known as long play when used as 1/4 in tape).
 The wider tape also made it possible to produce professional quality tapes of about 25 μm thickness (the thickness known as double play in 1/4-inch applications) in 1/2-inch and wider formats.

-In all tape widths including 1/4-inch, some studio machines use one-sided platters instead of reels.
+In all tape widths, including 1/4-inch, some studio machines use one-sided platters instead of reels.
 As normal studio practice is not to rewind immediately after recording or playing but rather to store tape with the start end in to take advantage of the even tension produced by the tape transport, tapes from these machines were generally stored on the platters even if the machine was capable of mounting an NAB reel.
 Other machines used NAB or custom reels in the larger width.

-The sizes of platters and their hubs varies, NAB hubs being most common, and tape lengths up to 5000 ft not uncommon.
+The sizes of platters and their hubs vary, NAB hubs being most common, and tape lengths up to 5000 ft not uncommon.